 [epistemic status: basic overview of a useful concept from an amateur, as opposed to the exhaustive description provided by the excellently written Wikipedia article or the various books on the topic]

-Marshall Rosenberg tried to fix our ability to understand each other.
-He developed this system called Non-Violent Communication (NVC), which he used in a ton of different conflict situations, ranging from couples therapy to negotiating peace between warring groups.
+Marshall Rosenberg developed Non-Violent Communication (NVC), a set of social approaches, to provide a healthy baseline for communication and understanding.
+He used NVC in various conflict situations, ranging from couples therapy to negotiating peace between warring groups.

-Non-Violent Communication tells you a way of modelling and interacting with human beings in a peaceful and productive matter.
+NVC tells you a way of modelling human beings to interact with them in a peaceful and productive matter.
 It models human beings as having needs and needing empathy.
 When these needs get violated, emotions like anger and sadness arise.
 There are some basic needs that everyone shares, like food, water and sleep.
 There are other basic needs that might vary subjectively from person to person, but are still easy to relate to, like the need for beauty and order.
 Below are some examples I’ve adapted from “Living Nonviolent Communication: Practical Tools to Connect and Communicate Skillfully in Every Situation” by Marshall Rosenberg:

 Physical Nurturance Rest, food/water, air, shelter, touch, protection from life-threatening danger, movement/exercise